josegonzalez/minui-dropbear-server-pak/README.md

 ### daemon-mode

-To run dropbear in daemon mode, create a file named `daemon-mode` in the pak folder.
+By default, `dropbear` runs as a foreground process, terminating on app exit.
+To run `dropbear` in daemon mode, create a file named `daemon-mode` in the pak folder.
+This will turn the app into a toggle for `dropbear`.

 ### passwordless-root